Entanglement and scattering in quantum electrodynamics: S-matrix information from an entangled spectator particle: Inelastic scattering

 \onecolumngrid

 \twocolumngrid where

-Just as W state, it is possible to parametrize the cross section and expectation value through the energy $E$ and $\alpha$.
-However, $\alpha$ is chosen such that $A$ is initially polarized in order to compare the expectation value in the $z$-direction:
+Just as we have done for the W state, it is possible to parametrize the cross section together with the variations of von Neumann entropies and the expectation value of the spectator particle $C$ through the energy $E$ and $\alpha$.
+However, $\alpha$ is chosen such that $A$ is initially polarized given the prevalence of the values in $z-$direction with respect to $x-$direction as seen in the figures \ref{fig:f6T} and \ref{fig:f8T}.
+For this, we set $\alpha=0,\pi/2$ and display all these quantities in terms of the energy $E$ as shown in figure \ref{fig:f9}.
+As before, we display in the left vertical axis the values associated with the dimensionless quantities $\Delta \text{S}_{\text{Neumann}}$ and $\Delta \langle S_{z} \rangle$ ($\hbar=1$), whilst the right vertical axis corresponds to the total cross section values in $\text{MeV}^{-2}$.

-There is a direct (inverse) linear proportionality between the two quantities as the W state.
+Notice that the entropy variations are not altered by choosing $\alpha=0$ or $\alpha=\pi/2$ as seen in the figure \ref{fig:f4} for $C$.
+This does not happen for the expectation spin value variations, where clearly there is a distinction for $\alpha=0$ and $\alpha=\pi/2$, also evidenced in the figures \ref{fig:f7} and \ref{fig:f8}.
+Furthermore, note that the peak of the entropy variation for $A$ corresponds to a different energy from that corresponding to the cross section; this makes the relation $\Delta\text{S}_{\text{Neumann}}^{\text{A}}$ vs $\sigma$ not univocal, while $\Delta\text{S}_{\text{Neumann}}^{\text{B,C}}$ vs $\sigma$ in fact is.
+This is shown in figure \ref{fig:f10}.
+The decrease curve in the variation of entropy for $B,C$ is just due to the difference between the orders of magnitude; i.e., $10^{-18}$ in $\Delta\text{S}_{\text{Neumann}}^{\text{B,C}}$ and $10^{-9}$ in $\sigma$.
+On the other hand, the relation $\Delta\braket{S_z}$ vs $\sigma$ is shown in figure \ref{fig:f11}, where clearly there is a linear proportionality and an exchange for $\alpha=0$ and $\alpha=\pi/2$.
+These are due to the coincidence between the peaks of both variables and the orders of magnitude.